COLLECT: Agatha Christie First Editions: 1920-1932

 The Mysterious Affair at Styles: First edition: USA.

-Published in September 1920 by John Lane, New York, USA.
-The second nation to print this book was Canada where Ryerson Press, Toronto, printed the book in October 1920 shortly after John Lane, who provided Ryerson with the same printing sheets.
-The UK edition was not published until January 1921.
+Published on the 15th October 1920 by John Lane, New York, USA.
+The second nation to print this book was Canada where Ryerson Press, Toronto, also printed the book in October 1920 shortly after John Lane, who provided Ryerson with the same printing sheets.
+The UK edition was not published until 26 January 1921.
 The New York Times Book Review reviewed the book on December 26th, 1920 while The Times Literary Supplement (London) reviewed the book on February 3rd, 1921.
 This supports the US then UK sequence.
 Of note, the first Dodd, Mead & Co printing of this title did not occur until 1926 - click here for more details on this version.

 The dust jacket for the British edition had the same cover art as the American edition.
 However, the rear panel was different as it listed 11 books currently being sold new by The Bodley Head, London - of which this title was one.